Herbert Bedford: Composer

 Herbert Bedford attended the City of London School and trained at the Guildhall School of Music.
 He composed the one-act opera Kit Marlowe (1897), as well as orchestral, choral and chamber music, including a distinctive body of work for solo voice and chamber ensemble.
-Best known of these was Night Piece No 2 (The Shepherd), for voice (contralto or mezzo), flute, oboe, and piano, which won a Carnegie Award in 1925 and was published as part of the Carnegie Collection of British Music.
-Bedford was also one of the first “serious” composers (other than Gustav Holst) to write original works for military band.
+Best known of these was Night Piece No 2 (The Shepherd), for voice (contralto or mezzo), flute, oboe and piano, which won a Carnegie Award in 1925 and was published as part of the Carnegie Collection of British Music.
+Bedford was also one of the first “serious” composers (another was Gustav Holst) to write original works for military band.

 However, his most individual musical interest was in unaccompanied song.
 With the Romantic tradition (especially Schubert, Schumann and Wagner), intricate accompaniment had come to represent "the internal response to what was being declaimed externally by the voice", leading to an over reliance on the accompaniment.
 Bedford was concerned with “freeing song from the tyranny of the accompaniment”, and in his 1923 Essay on Modern Unaccompanied Song he listed 41 songs, by Frederic Austin, Eugene Bonnar, Harry Farjeon, Francesca Hall, Jane Joseph, Liza Lehmann, George Oldroyd, Cyril Scott, John Tobin, Felix White, Gerrard Williams and himself.
 Published as a set by F & B Goodwin, these were laid out with each phrase on its own single line (regardless of length), to make the musical form clearer.
 Some, including Yeats settings by Bedford, were performed during the Goossens Chamber Concert series at the Aeolian Hall in 1923 by contralto Esther Coleman.
 Bedford's interest in unaccompanied song was less akin to German expressionist Sprechstimme techniques (as some have suggested) and closer in spirit to monodic folksong and oriental melody.

 In 1935 Bedford won the Brahms Medal, the first English composer to do so, though the reasons for the award (given to eight international composers that year rather than the usual one German or Austrian) were more political then musical.
 This was connected to the controversial founding of the Permanent Council for the International Co-operation of Composers under Richard Strauss, of which Bedford acted as co-Secretary.
 This organisation was accused at the time of furthering Nazi Party cultural ambitions, set up in opposition to the non-political International Society for Contemporary Music.
 Bedford defended its neutrality.